We enjoy boondocking and living off-grid in our campervan as much as we can.

 Check out our complete guide to wiring your solar panels in series or parallel.

 It covers mixed panels too and includes an interactive calculator to find the most efficient setup for your array.

 Draw Up A Wiring Diagram Before You Start

 Or use one of our 12v solar panel wiring diagrams.

 This will help you make a complete kit list for your installation.

 Buy everything you need before you start the solar panel installation.

-If buying a pre-configured kit, make sure it has everything you need, nothing you don’t need and it makes economical sense.
+If buying a pre-configured solar panel kit, make sure it has everything you need, nothing you don’t need and it makes economical sense.